 I must admit that I am horrible at dusting.
 It feels like a waste of time.
 But it really isn’t.
 Toxic dust containing flame retardants or PBDEs from your TV or other electronics settles into the air and then gets breathed in.
 Get rid of that dust on a weekly basis.

 Want to learn more eco-friendly home tips?
 Check out Direct Energy’s Facebook page to share your tips and learn more tips from others!
-Use the hashtag #DEsmarthome in your tweets, pins, facebook or instagram posts to share ideas with Direct Energy!

 How do you make a healthy home environment?

-(Full disclosure: This article is financially supported by Direct Energy.
+(Full disclosure: This article was financially supported by Direct Energy.
 I am a participant in the Amazon.com.ca, Inc. Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.ca.
 This post also contains affiliate links.
 If you choose to purchase products via these links, a small percentage of the sale will be given to me at no extra cost to you.
 Thanks for supporting juicygreenmom.ca!)